-Now, onto the heart of any good board (pun definitely intended…):
+Now, onto the heart of any good board: the cheese (pun definitely intended…).

 - Brie – it’s creamy, silky, buttery, and spreadable

-- Blue Cheese – for a more pungent balance to the rich, creamy brie.
+- Blue Cheese (or gorgonzola) – for a more pungent balance to the rich, creamy brie.

 - Manchego – a firm cheese with a buttery texture, this cheese goes with just about anything on your board, and the firm texture is a great addition to pair with the creamy counterparts.

-You don’t need these three specific cheeses.
-Heck, you don’t even need three cheeses.
+You don’t need these three specific kinds of cheese.
+Heck, you don’t even need three kinds of cheese.
 There’s no magic number, but here are my tips for pairing cheeses on your board:

 - Texture – aim for a variety of textures on your board.
 If you have a creamy, spreadable cheese, pair it with a more firm cheese.